toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

-title = 'Getting started with OIDC and Dex with kind' pin = true tags = ["dex","oidc","OAuth2", "kong", "postgres", "k8s", "kubernetes", "docker", "helm", "helmfile", "kind"]
+title = 'Getting started with OIDC and Dex with kind' pin = true tags = ["dex","oidc","OAuth2", "kong", "postgres", "k8s", "kubernetes", "docker", "helm", "helmfile", "kind"] summary = "this article covers how you can setup a local cluster in with kind (not rudely), the next one would cover Microsoft Oauth process."
 +++

 - this article covers how you can setup a local cluster in with kind (not rudely), the next one would cover Microsoft Oauth process.